Non-reductive automorphism groups, the Loewy filtration and K-stability: The Loewy filtration

-We now calculate the dimensions of the spaces $\scF_iR_k$ for $i \leq kb$.
-Fixing some $\deg z=i$, we wish to count the number of degree $ka-i$ polynomials in $2$ variables which vanish along $n$ points on a line to at least $kb-i$.
-Such polynomials have weight $i$, and vanish to order at least $kb$ along $n$ points.
+We now calculate the dimensions of the spaces $\scF_iR_k$ for $i < kb$.
+Fixing some $\deg z=i$, we wish to count the number of degree $ka-i$ polynomials in $2$ variables which vanish along $n$ points on a line with order at least $kb-i$ at each point $p_i$.
+Such polynomials have weight $i$, and vanish order at least $kb$ along $n$ points.
 The number of such polynomials is given by Riemann-Roch on $\P^1$.
 Indeed, let where we consider those points to be in $\P^1$.
 By Riemann-Roch for curves we have So for $i\leq kb$ we have The Loewy length is $\ell \ell(k)=ak$.
 Using this method, the Hilbert polynomial is which agrees with the calculation using Riemann-Roch.
 Note that when $i=kb$ the two summands are equal.
 The weight polynomial is

 The weight polynomial has highest terms The numerator of the Donaldson-Futaki invariant is Expanding and setting $c=\frac{a}{b}$ we get The condition $a>nb$ becomes $c>n\geq 2$.
 Dividing by $n$ we wish to show Note that when $n=c$ this is given as $c(c(3-c)-2),$ which is less than or equal to zero when $c\geq 2$.
 Its derivative is $-3(c-1)^2$, which is negative when $c>1$.
 In particular, this is a decreasing polynomial in $c$ when $c>1$, which is negative when $c=2$.
 So it is negative for all $c>2$, therefore this filtration destabilises.
-The norm is given as setting $c=\frac{a}{b}$ and using $c>n\geq 2$ one sees that this is strictly positive.
+The norm is given as setting $c=\frac{a}{b}$ and using $c>n\geq 2$ and $b>0$ one sees that this is strictly positive.

 \end{subsection} \begin{subsection}{An orbifold del Pezzo surface} This example is based on the analysis developed in the previous section, hence we will keep the same notations.
 Let $\mu\colon X\to \P^2$ be the blow up of $\P^2$ at $3$ points $p_i$ on a line $\ell$.
-Let $\hat{\ell}$ be the proper transform of $L$, its class is $H-E$.
+Let $\hat{\ell}$ be the proper transform of $\ell$, its class is $H-E$.
 The divisor $\hat{\ell}$ is a $-2$ curve so we can consider its blow-down

 The variety $F$ is a singular Fano; the singular point is an $A_1$ singularity so the surface is an orbifold.
 The singularity is rational, so $\nu^*K_F=K_X$ (this can be shown also by explicit computation).
 For any line bundle $L$ on $F$, the pull-back defines an isomorphism